BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/electricity.md

     * OHME

+!!! note

+    Sensor came on when you did/didn't expected it to and you're on an intelligent tariff?
+You can see what the state of your dispatches were at the time by using the [get_point_in_time_intelligent_dispatch_history service](../services.md#octopus_energyget_point_in_time_intelligent_dispatch_history)

 | Attribute | Type | Description |
 |-----------|------|-------------|
 | `current_start` | `datetime` | The date/time when the off peak rate started |